ganbarodigital/go_pipe/v6/README.md

 //
 // This is useful for callers who need to temporarily replace the pipe's
-// Stdout (for example, to redirect to /dev/null). func (p *Pipe) PushStdout(newStdout ioextra.TextReaderWriter)
+// Stdout (for example, to redirect to /dev/null).
+//
+// NOTE: if p.Stdout == p.Stderr, PushStdout sets *both* p.Stdout and
+// p.Stderr to the newStdout.
+func (p *Pipe) PushStdout(newStdout ioextra.TextReaderWriter)
 ```